-Cottey has a swimming pool, and an exercise room so you can stay fit year round.
-We have volleyball, basketball and softball teams that play other schools and would love for you to come and cheer for them at every home game.
+Cottey has intramural sports and an exercise room so you can stay fit year round.
+We also have eight athletics teams that play other schools and would love for you to come and cheer for them at every home game.

-Cottey's music program offers elective courses that are oneon-one lessons open to any student, as well as the chance to participate in ensembles and chamber choirs.
+Cottey's music program offers elective courses that are one- on-one lessons open to any student, as well as the chance to participate in ensembles and chamber choirs.
 Students take lessons in piano and voice, or learn to play woodwind, brass or percussion instruments.
-Cottey has some instruments students can borrow for the semester - flutes, clarinets, trumpets, etc. The music lessons are for one credit, so they will count in your 18 credit maximum, but there are no additional fees.
-Details are here.
+Cottey has some instruments students can borrow for the semester - flutes, clarinets, trumpets, etc. Music lessons are for one credit each.
+They will be included in your 18 credit maximum, so there are no additional fees.
+Details are in the Music Department Handbook in the program description section of our music page.